2025 Scottish Open (snooker): First qualifying round

-Julien Leclercq made breaks of 104, 122, 74, and 68 as he whitewashed amateur player Umut Dikme in a match that lasted only 59 minutes.
+Julien Leclercq made of 104, 122, 74, and 68 as he whitewashed amateur player Umut Dikme in a match that lasted only 59 minutes.
 Liam Highfield also whitewashed 14-year-old Michał Szubarczyk, making a century break of 131 and three other in the match.
 Sam Craigie, who had missed the previous season due to injury, made a century of 136 during his 4–1 win over Florian Nüßle.
 Two female players were whitewashed in the first qualifying round as Haydon Pinhey beat Mink Nutcharut, the number one ranked player on the women's tour, and Jiang Jun beat Reanne Evans, a 12-time World Women's Champion.
 However, Bai Yulu, the reigning World Women's Champion, won her third professional match of the season as she whitewashed Kreishh Gurbaxani.
 Liam Pullen, who had recently reached his first ranking quarter-final at the 2025 Xi'an Grand Prix, progressed with a 4–1 win over Farakh Ajaib, while Alexander Ursenbacher defeated Bulcsú Révész by the same score.

 Second qualifying round

 Anthony McGill, recently a finalist at the 2025 British Open, made breaks of 85, 54, 89, and 79 during his 4–1 win over Liam Davies.
 Craigie beat Jamie Jones by the same score, and Ben Mertens defeated Leclercq 4–2.
-Ben Woollaston made a 91 break in the to beat Highfield, and Amir Sarkhosh made three half-century breaks as he defeated Jordan Brown 4–1.
+Ben Woollaston made a 91 break in the to beat Highfield, and Amir Sarkhosh produced three half-century breaks as he defeated Jordan Brown 4–1.
 Pullen also made three half-century breaks as he whitewashed Daniel Wells, a recent semi-finalist at the 2025 Xi'an Grand Prix.
-Thepchaiya Un-Nooh made a highest break of 144 as he defeated Chatchapong Nasa 4–1, averaging 17.1 seconds per shot in the match.
+Thepchaiya Un-Nooh made a highest break of 144 as he defeated Chatchapong Nasa 4–1.
 Robbie Williams whitewashed Bai, and Antoni Kowalski defeated David Lilley 4–2.
 Robert Milkins lost the first three frames against Iulian Boiko but made breaks of 66, 59, and 104 as he won four frames in a row for a 4–3 victory.
 The 2023 World Champion Luca Brecel failed to appear for his qualifying match, and his opponent Steven Hallworth received a walkover.

+Round one (last 64)

+Jack Lisowski (pictured in 2016) won his maiden ranking title at the previous Home Nations Series event, the 2025 Northern Ireland Open.
+He lost in the first round of the Scottish Open.